0x90nz/microboot/README.md

 ### First Stage Loader

-The first stage loader is implemented in `nasm` as it better supports the 16bit code that is require when the machine is initialised.
+The first stage loader is implemented in `nasm` as it better supports the 16bit code that is required when the machine is initialised.
 It is stored within the boot sector of a drive (either a floppy or hard disk image).
 The first stage loader uses BIOS interrupts to load the second stage loader from the disk that has been booted.